-- Approval and re-approval of collaborative partners is considered by ADC, and the partnership is formalised through the signing of a written agreement; - A collaborative partnership leader (CPL) is appointed for each collaborative programme by the School.
-They support the partner, monitor the health of the programme and report to the University on any additional support required; - Quality Liaison Managers, or their equivalent, are appointed for partner organisations with large and cross-University provision, and support the University and Partner Organisation in ensuring consistency of approach across different programmes delivered; - There is an additional committee structure for the Hertfordshire HE Consortium provision.
+- Approval and re-approval of collaborative partners is considered by the Academic Development Committee (ADC), and the partnership is formalised through the signing of a written agreement; - A collaborative partnership leader (CPL) is appointed for each collaborative programme by the School.
+They support the partner, monitor the health of the programme and report to the University on any additional support required; - Quality Liaison Managers, or their equivalent, are appointed for partner organisations with large and cross-disciplinary provision, and support the University and Partner Organisation in ensuring consistency of approach across different programmes delivered; - The Collaborative Partnership Assurance Group (CPAG) overseas the quality and standards of all partner-delivered provision on behalf of ASAC and ESEC; - There is an additional committee structure for the Hertfordshire HE Consortium provision.
 The Consortium Quality & Management Committee (CQMC) reports to ASAC and considers all academic quality and enhancement matters related to programmes delivered in Consortium Colleges.